massoncheg/forgejo-docs/docs/user/actions.md

 When a `job` starts, it can communicate with the `Forgejo runner` to fetch commonly used files that were saved by previous runs.
-For instance the https://code.forgejo.org/actions/setup-go action will do that by default to save downloading and compiling packages found in `go.mod`.
+For instance, the https://code.forgejo.org/actions/setup-go action will do that by default to save downloading and compiling packages found in `go.mod`.